 Now that I’m in Seoul, Sunday night became my kind of night.
 I don’t know if anyone would be interested in reading this but I want to share how I spend my Sunday nights.

 Sunday Night Starter Pack

 Those are the things on my table right now.
 And you know what?
 I feel blessed because I have these simple things.
 That picture is just my “starter pack”.
 It doesn’t include the broom and dustpan, the laundry stuff, and my a little bit messy kitchen.

 7 Things I Do on a Sunday Night

 Yes, I clean my apartment!
 I bet my mom would be proud of me when she reads this.
-I don’t sweep the floor every day but I make sure I do it on a Sunday night.
+To be honest, I don’t sweep the floor every day but I make sure I do it on a Sunday night.
 I also mop it after sweeping.
 I feel adult every time I do this.
-Oh I forgot to mention, I’m not paying for rent, electricity, and water supply. (#blessed!)
+Oh, I forgot to mention, I’m not paying for rent, electricity, and water supply. (#blessed!)
 It’s included in my perks.

 Cook & Eat

 I seldom go out on a Sunday Night.
-I prefer home cooked meals.
+I prefer home-cooked meals.
 For the past few months of living alone, I’ve learned how to cook a meal for myself. (#blessed!)
-I’ve learned how make use of the ingredients available in my kitchen.
+I’ve learned how to make use of the ingredients available in my kitchen.
 Most of the time, I cook fried kimbap on a Sunday night.

 In the picture above, you can see two slices of pizza.
 In reality, I have six slices hahaha!
-Of course I won’t eat it all tonight.
+Of course, I won’t eat it all tonight.
 I’ll save some for breakfast.
-It feels good to satisfy your cravings once in while. (#blessed!)
+It feels good to satisfy your cravings once in a while. (#blessed!)

 How about you?
 What do you do on a Sunday night?